finnmo/SignageCentral/README.md

-# Create T3 App
+# Signage Central

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+This is a front-end [T3 Stack](https://create.t3.gg/) project to manage digital signage content

-## What's next?
-How do I make an app with this?
+## Whats inside?

-We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.
+I try to keep this project as simple as possible, the front-end is made to be serverless, uploading and managing content through NextJS, stored connection with prismaDB and API through TRPC.

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
 If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.